ACrispyCookie/ColonyBungeeCore/README.md

 # ColonyBungeeCore
-A core for bungeecord proxies which contains some basic informative commands.

-Features:
-  - Basic commands ("/staffchat", "/voucher", "/maintenance")
+ColonyBungeeCore is the main plugin for the bungeecord server on ColonyMC.
+It contains features such as:

+  - Maintenance mode
+  - Chat managing
-  - Rank voucher system
+  - Rank vouchers
+  - Staff chat
-  - Reaction game
+  - Reaction games